radius-project/docs/docs/content/guides/author-apps/portable-resources/howto-author-portable-resources/index.md

 {{< /tabs >}}

-## Step 3: Accessing your portable resource
+## Step 3: Access your portable resources

 You can access the portable resource via [`connections`]({{< ref "guides/author-apps/containers#connections" >}}).
 Update your container definition to add a connection to the new Redis cache.
 This results in environment variables for connection information automatically set on the container.